matomo-org/developer-documentation/docs/contributing-to-piwik-core.md

 ### Getting a copy of Piwik to work on

 Before you can start contributing you need to get setup with [git](http://git-scm.com/) & [GitHub](https://github.com).
 If needed, you can [create a GitHub account here](https://github.com/).

 #### Fork the Piwik repository

 While logged in GitHub, visit [Piwik's repository](https://github.com/piwik/piwik).
 In the upper right corner there is a _Fork_ button.
 Click it.
 Github will copy the repository into your account.
 This copy (or fork) is the one you will work on.
+If you don't know forks, read more about [forks on GitHub](https://help.github.com/articles/fork-a-repo/).

 #### Setup git